 The first session is usually just with the parents to provide background information.
 Then there is a meeting with the parents and child together.
 Then up to three visits with the child alone or with the parents.
 The total number of visits to resolve the sleep problem is typically 6-8, often fewer, rarely more.
 Additional visits might be needed to deal with other issues.

-For families who do not live in the San Francisco Bay Area, I offer consultation for sleep problems via Skype sessions.
+For families who do not live in the San Francisco Bay Area, I offer consultation for sleep problems via Zoom sessions.
 Feel free to call or email me to discuss options.

-Dr. David D. O’Grady is a clinical neuropsychologist practicing in Walnut Creek, CA. Dr. O’Grady works with children, adults and families.
+Dr. David D. O’Grady is a clinical neuropsychologist practicing in Walnut Creek, California.
+He trained as a postdoctoral fellow in the Division of Behavioral Pediatrics at UCSF Medical Center.
+Dr. O’Grady works with children, adults and families.
 He has a special interest in helping kids and adults overcome problems of anxiety and worry.
 As a board-certified neuropsychologist, Dr. O’Grady also performs neurocognitive evaluations to understand how problems in brain functioning affect learning, memory, concentration and other thinking skills.
 He is an assistant clinical professor at the University of California at Berkeley.